‘Lighthouses in space’: the Chinese jam-proof satellite network to fill GPS gaps

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to confirm or refute the claim about light direction and satellite positions for location calculation.
+No direct evidence was found to confirm or refute the claim about the system using light direction and satellite positions.

 “Because light beams are narrow and travel in straight lines, they are much harder to interfere with than radio signals, according to Xing”